 The most unique: Lime Ginger Black Pepper, one of their OG flavours that boasts citrus and spicy notes

-The most photogenic: Any chocolate from the Ornament Collection.
-These treats all have a sparkly geometric base in a range of bold hues and artistic splatters of white cocoa butter
+The most photogenic: Any chocolate from the Roses Collection.
+These treats all have a geometric base in a range of bold floral hues

 Find it: 1131 St Clair Ave.
 W, chocosoltraders.com

 The low-down: This environmentally-conscious chocolate biz was founded in Mexico and focuses on making chocolate that is good for the “mind, body, and soil.”
 The Mexican influence continues in their skull packaging and bold flavours.

 Prices: $4.50 each for the bars, $12 for three bars